Shahaf-F-S/Shahaf-F-S/README.md

 I also work as a private teacher for the same subjects.

 I was also a mentor of an FLL team, and a team-member in an FRC team.

-fun fact: As was hired by the same highschool I graduated from, after only a couple of months, to teach Computer science and Software Engeeniring.
+I was hired by the same highschool I graduated from, after only a couple of months, to teach Computer science and Software Engeeniring.
 Probabbly because during my senior year, I completed thous majors in 1 term, instead of 6, while compliting 2 other majors.

+#### Fun fact: In my native language, the meaning of my name is a seagull, but don't worry, it's not really a rare name where I live.

 I like going on hikes and working out very early in the morning.
 My main fields in programmig are software architecture, constructing programming tools, libreries and APIs development, full stack development, Machine Learning,